-Early in Term 1 there is a special night to dedicate the College to the Lord and His leading and direction.
+There is a special night to dedicate the College to the Lord and His leading and direction, early in Term 1.
 All families are expected to be a part of this special time of dedication of all Staff, House Captains, Parents, Students, and the Executive Committee.
-Generally, this night includes a shared meal and a is a great chance to get to spend quality time with other families and staff in the College